5Noxi/win-config/system/desc.md

 # Disable JPEG Reduction

-Windows reduces the quality of JPEG images you set as the desktop background to `85%` by default, you can set it to `100%`, by using the following batch.
+Windows reduces the quality of JPEG images you set as the desktop background to `85%` by default, you can set it to `100%` via the option switch.

-Pseudocode snippet:
 ```c
 if ( JPEGImportQuality not present or error )
     v54 = 85.0f;